camunda/camunda-bpm-sdk-js/doc/embedded-forms/support-angularjs.md

-# Support for AngularJS in Embedded fORMS
+# Support for AngularJS in Embedded Forms

 Embedded forms provide optional support for integrating with AngularJS.
 The angular JS integration provides support for